provocon/coremedia-build-docker/README.md

 docker build -t <myname> .
 ```

-So, for the current version this is
+So, for the current version, this is

 ```
 docker build -t provocon/coremedia-build:2207.1 .